winitzki/scall/tutorial/programming_dhall.md

 We will prove in the Appendix "Naturality and parametricity" that these type formulas actually encode the mutually recursive greatest fixpoints.
 It is clear how to generalize these formulas to more than two mutually recursive types.

-For the rest of this chapter, we will focus on the simpler case of a single recursively defined type.
+For the rest of this chapter, we will focus on the simpler case of a single type defined as a  greatest fixpoint.

 ### Greatest fixpoints for type constructors

 Similarly to the least fixpoints for type constructors, we start with a pattern bifunctor `F` and define a type constructor `G` by applying an existential quantifier to the second type parameter of `F`.
-So, `G a` is equal to `GFix (F a)`.
+So, we define `G a` as `GFix (F a)`.

 The resulting type constructor `G` will have a single type parameter and will be a functor.
 Here is a function that computes a `Functor` evidence for `G`: